Lee Jenkins (footballer, born 1961): Career

 Jenkins was born in West Bromwich, Staffordshire.
+He was capped three times by the England Youth team in 1978.
 A midfield player, he began his football career as an apprentice with Aston Villa in June 1977.
-The following year he was part of the Villa side that reached the final of the FA Youth Cup, and in January 1979 he signed his first full professional contract and was capped for England at youth level.
+The following year, he was part of the Villa side that reached the final of the FA Youth Cup.
+In January 1979, he signed his first full professional contract and was capped for England at youth level.
 Jenkins made three substitute appearances in the First Division before joining Port Vale in November 1980.
 His only appearance was on Boxing Day 1980 in a 1–0 home defeat by Lincoln City.
 Given a free transfer in April 1981, he moved to Finland where he played for Rovaniemi in the Mestaruussarja (top division).
 Jenkins returned to England, signing for Birmingham City in October 1985.
 He broke his ankle on his Birmingham debut, and the following April, with the club in financial difficulties, he was given a free transfer.
 He then returned to Finland where he played for FinnPa.